 Because the Southwest Rapid Rewards® program is fare-based, you can regularly find round-trip flights into Orlando from many U.S. cities for less than 10,000 points one-way.
 Also note that Southwest lets each person check two bags for free, leading to even more savings.

 You can use pretty much any other major airline loyalty program (and its connected travel credit card) to pay for flights into Orlando as well, including American AAdvantage, United MileagePlus, Delta SkyMiles and more.
 The best option for you really depends on your home airport, so make sure to check your local flight schedules to see what works best.
 Once you know which airline to focus on, you can figure out which airline or travel credit card to sign up for.

 If you’ve checked your home airport and you’re still not 100% sure, you can also sign up for a flexible travel credit card like the Chase Sapphire Preferred® Card.
-This card lets you earn 60,000 points worth $750 in travel after you spend $4,000 within three months of account opening.
-You can use your points to book flights to Orlando directly with the Chase Ultimate Rewards portal, or you can transfer points 1:1 to popular airline programs like United, British Airways, Southwest, and JetBlue.
+This card lets you earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
+You can use your points to book flights to Orlando directly with the Chase Ultimate Rewards® portal, or you can transfer points 1:1 to popular airline programs like United, British Airways, Southwest, and JetBlue.

 Hotels and Rental Condos Near the Park

 Once you have your flights squared away, you’ll need to figure out where to stay.
 There are two main strategies to consider here — and two main schools of thought.
 While some families prefer to stay in big resorts with lots of amenities, others prefer booking a rental condo so they have room to spread out and a kitchen to cook in.